caktus/talks/djangocon/2013/scaling/scaling.rst

 - Based on all the output from pgfouine, you should have a good sense of what queries will give you the most gain for caching.
 - Find select statements that you don't expect to change often (if at all), and cache them
+- There are a number of different tools you can use to do this
 - Find a strategy that works for you; we tried to make johnny-cache work, but it was too much black magic for us
-- We found django-cache-machine worked better; it allowed us to cache exactly what we want when we wanted in predictable ways
+- We found django-cache-machine worked better; it allowed us to cache exactly what we wanted in more predictable ways

 ----